q1ko/docker-gmod-server/README.md

 - Friends and I only play TTT/Murder occasionally
 - Due to the lack of bandwidth and hardware for supporting 15 of us, using a VPS is the next best option
-- Developed the build to run on demand, then destroy the vm after we had finished a session
+- Developed the build to run on demand, then destroy the VM after we had finished a session
 - We didn't need it on 24/7 and VPS provider charges by the hour instead of monthly, effectively only paying less than a dollar per session

 ## Getting Started